cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

 The chosen implementation of an interface can have a large impact on the program in which it is used.
 Selecting the appropriate implementation is an important decision.
 In this tutorial, we discussed a linked list vs array implementation for the List ADT.
-The benefits and drawbacks of each apprach are summarized in the table below:
+The benefits and drawbacks of each approach are summarized in the table below:

    |        | Array Approach          | Linked List Approach      |
    |--------|-------------------------|---------------------------|